Dak Prescott: Professional career

+2016 season

-The Dallas Cowboys entered the 2016 NFL Draft with a plan to acquire a young quarterback to develop behind Tony Romo.
+The Dallas Cowboys entered the 2016 NFL draft with a plan to acquire a young quarterback to develop behind Tony Romo.
 After failing to trade up to select Paxton Lynch and Connor Cook, they selected Prescott in the fourth round (135th overall).
+He was the first quarterback selected by the Cowboys since the 2009 NFL draft.
 He was signed to a four-year deal.

-2016 season

-When Prescott joined the Dallas Cowboys for their rookie mini camp, he was issued #10 since veteran wide receiver Devin Street wore his college number 15.
+When Prescott joined the Cowboys for their rookie mini camp, he was issued #10 since veteran wide receiver Devin Street wore his college number 15.
 During the first week of rookie mini camp, he decided to switch to #4 in honor of his mother, whose birthday is on September 4.
-He is the first Dallas Cowboys quarterback in history to wear #4.
+He is the first Cowboys quarterback to wear #4.

 The rookie moved up on the depth chart when backup quarterback Kellen Moore broke his right tibia during the first week of training camp and after the Cowboys could not reach an agreement with the Cleveland Browns to trade for backup Josh McCown.

 After Moore's injury, Prescott competed with second-year quarterback Jameill Showers for the backup job to established starter Tony Romo.
 Several reports from August training camp indicated that Showers outperformed Prescott, showing greater accuracy and a quicker release.
 However, the Cowboys coaching staff made the decision to start Prescott in the team's preseason opener at the Los Angeles Rams.
 Working with the Cowboys' first-team offense, Prescott completed 10 of 12 passes for 139 yards and two touchdowns in one half of action, though Dallas would lose the game 28–24.
 Prescott continued his hot streak throughout the rest of the preseason, impressing all with his veteran-like pocket poise and decision making.

 After starting quarterback Tony Romo suffered a vertebral compression fracture during the first quarter of the Cowboys' Week 3 preseason game against the Seattle Seahawks, and in light of Romo's projected 8–10 week recovery time, Prescott was named the Cowboys starter for the beginning of the 2016 season.